5 Budget Friendly Activities for a Rainy Day in Ubud, Bali

-In Ubud, you will be surrounded by lush greenery including jungles and rice paddies, which provides the perfect backdrop and tranquility to relax and unwind.
+In Ubud, you will be surrounded by lush greenery including jungles and rice paddies.
+They provide the perfect backdrop and tranquility to relax and unwind.

-The Yoga Barn is one of the largest retreat centres in South East Asia and a popular location that provides classes and workshops year-round from early morning to late evening.
+The Yoga Barn is one of the largest retreat centres in South East Asia.
+It is a popular location that provides classes and workshops year-round from early morning to late evening.
 The Yoga Barn is an artistically crafted studio and retreat centre that captures the true essence of Ubud and the island of Bali.

 2. Lunch at The Alchemy

-The real treat here is the juice menu that is full of organic, energising juices, as well as the dessert bar serving mouthwatering raw chocolates, truffles, brownies and more.
+The real treat here is the juice menu.
+It’s full of organic, energising juices, as well as the dessert bar serving mouthwatering raw chocolates, truffles, brownies and more.
 Situated in-store is the Alchemy’s own health store stocking superfoods, organic produce, and cosmetics for you to take home.

 3. Take a Cooking Class with the Locals

 Taking a cooking class will allow you to discover exotic Balinese fruits, herbs and spices and their medicinal properties too.
-Many are hosted by local families who provide private traditional Balinese cooking experiences where you can learn to cook local dishes such as Pepes Ikan and Bregedel.
+Many are hosted by local families who provide private traditional Balinese cooking experiences.
+Here, you can learn to cook local dishes such as Pepes Ikan and Bregedel.

 You can sit back and enjoy the delicious dishes you helped to prepare from the family’s home while learning about life in Bali from people who have grew up there.

-Many of these private experiences include extras such as a guided tour around Ubud and even pick-up and drop-off to and from your hotel.
+Many of these private experiences include extras such as a guided tour around Ubud.
+They even offer pick-up and drop-off to and from your hotel.

 4. Cook Traditional Balinese Food with Local Produce

-Depending on where you are staying you could even take advantage of cooking your own food using local ingredients.
+Depending on your type of accommodation, you could even take advantage of cooking your own food using local ingredients.

-Seek out fresh produce that you might not get back home such as Mongosteen and Durian (fyi, Durian tends to be touch and go due to the strong smell and taste and is often banned from hotels so perhaps only useful if you are in private accommodation).
+Seek out fresh produce that you might not get back home such as Mongosteen and Durian.
+Fyi, Durian tends to be touch and go due to the strong smell and taste.
+It’s often banned from hotels so perhaps only useful if you are in private accommodation.